Criticality-enhanced Electric Field Gradient Sensor with Single Trapped Ions

-\emph{Measurement Scheme} \textendash{} A promising platform for the realization of our critical sensing scheme is based on the trapped-ion setup depicted in Fig.~\ref{fig:fig2}.
-We consider two trapped ions in a linear Paul trap sharing a quantized vibrational motion (phonon mode) which we assume is cooled down to the ground state.
+A promising platform for implementing our critical sensing scheme is a trapped-ion setup depicted in Fig.~\ref{fig:fig2}(a).
+We consider two trapped ions in a linear Paul trap sharing a quantized vibrational motion (phonon mode), which we assume is cooled down to the ground state.
 The two ions can be individually manipulated by lasers via single-ion addressability with focused laser beams \cite{Linke3305} or via frequency space addressing with a crystal of mixed species \cite{Negnevitsky:2018ur}.
-As described in \cite{Pedernales:2015vl,PhysRevLett.118.073001,PhysRevX.8.021027,Cai:2021vx}, the Rabi Hamiltonian, $\hat{H}_{\rm R}$, can be implemented by driving the spin transition $\ket{\downarrow}\to\ket{\uparrow}$ of the system-ion with two travelling-wave laser beams with the same Rabi frequency, $\Omega_0$, and with frequencies $\omega_I+\omega_{\rm ph}-\delta_{\rm b}$ and $\omega_I-\omega_{\rm ph}-\delta_{\rm r}$; i.e, slightly detuned from the blue and red-sideband transition respectively.
-Here, $\omega_I$ is the frequency of the ionic spin transition, $\omega_{\rm ph}$ the phonon frequency and $\delta_{b (r)} \ll \omega_{\rm ph}$ is a small frequency offset.
-After moving to a suitable rotating-frame and performing an optical and a vibrational rotating-wave approximation (RWA), the Hamiltonian of the system-ion reads \cite{supplement}
+As described in \cite{Pedernales:2015vl,PhysRevLett.118.073001,PhysRevX.8.021027,Cai:2021vx,PhysRevX.8.021027}, the Rabi Hamiltonian, $\hat{H}_{\rm R}$, can be implemented by driving the spin transition $\ket{\downarrow}\to\ket{\uparrow}$ of the system ion with two travelling-wave laser beams with the same Rabi frequency $\Omega_0$, and with frequencies slightly detuned from the blue and red-sideband transitions,

+Here, $\omega_I$ is the frequency of the ionic spin transition, $\omega_{\rm ph}$ the center-of-mass (COM) phonon frequency and $\delta_{ \rm b (r)} \ll \omega_{\rm ph}$ is a small frequency offset.
+The transition $\ket{\downarrow}\to\ket{\uparrow}$ can represent a narrow optical transition subjected to laser driving as in $^{40}{\rm Ca}^{+}$; or a stimulated Raman transition between a pair of hyperfine ground states as in $^{171}{\rm Yb}^{+}$ \cite{Cai:2021vx}, which is illustrated in Fig.~\ref{fig:fig2}(a).
+After moving to a suitably rotating frame and performing an optical and a vibrational rotating-wave approximation (RWA), the Hamiltonian of the system ion reads (see Supplementary Note 2 for the detailed derivation)